p4css/jour5014_2023/R12_vector.md

 ## [1] 22 44 66 77 88 99
 ```

-### Concatinating
+### Concatenating

--   Concatinating is quite useful for web crawling when you crawl article links page by page.
+-   Concatenating is quite useful for web crawling when you crawl article links page by page.
 You may be not sure the number of page you need to crawl.
 So you need to append entire new vector to old vector.
-It is concatinating. ("Appending" often means adding one new element at the end of data.)
+It is concatenating. ("Appending" often means adding one new element at the end of data.)

 ```r